weidai11/cryptopp/Readme.txt

 planting and other LD_PRELOAD tricks.
 You should use the static version of the library in your programs to help avoid unwanted redirections.

+*** Side Channel Attacks ***

+Crypto++ attempts to resist side channel attacks using various remediations.
+We believe the library is hardened but the remdiations may be incomplete.
+The first line of defense uses hardware instructions when possible.
+The library also uses cache-aware algoirthms and access patterns to minimize leakage.
+If you suspect or find an information leak then please report it.

 *** Documentation and Support ***

 Crypto++ is documented through inline comments in header files, which are